xbouroseu/thesis-nnlib/README.md

 make lib
 ```

-and the apps with:
+and the samples with:
 ```
-make app
+make examples
 ```

 ### Step 4: Run the sample MNIST training application
 After building the library and the sample apps we can run one example application which is training and evaluating a Convolution Neural Network on the MNIST dataset.